gabriel-a-oliver/Portfolio/README.md

 The gun model shown above is made from EVA foam and it is showing a rough gas system for the magazine to feed the airsoft gun.
-I’m using a hop-up system meant for electric powered side fed airsoft guns and this will attach to the CO2 container housed in the stock of the airsoft gun, and the magazine will feed ammunition into the hop-up from the side.
-The airsoft gun is planned to have collapsible grip and stock.
+I’m using a hop-up system meant for electric powered side fed airsoft guns and this will attach to the CO2 container housed in the stock of the airsoft gun, and the magazine will feed ammunition into the hop-up from the side, here: https://rb.gy/t6trku, https://rb.gy/kgapzz.
+The airsoft gun is planned to have collapsible grip and stock, here: https://rb.gy/mnwnk8.